trantd/TTNet/README.md

 TTNet is a lightweight neural network library implemented in Python for detection of facial emotion from images or videos.
 It provides a simple and intuitive interface for building and training neural networks.
 With TTNet, you can quickly prototype and experiment with different network architectures and training configurations.

 ## Features
-- The network architecture can predict emotion from facial images
+- The network architecture can predict human emotion from facial images or videos
 - Simple and intuitive API for defining neural networks
 - Support for popular network layers such as fully connected, convolutional, and recurrent layers
 - Multiple activation functions including ReLU, sigmoid, and tanh